vechain/vechain-sdk-js/packages/core/README.md

 ## Usage

-Explore examples of how to use this package in real-world scenarios at [vechain SDK examples](https://github.com/vechain/vechain-sdk/tree/main/docs/examples).
+Explore examples of how to use this package in real-world scenarios at [Vechain SDK examples](https://github.com/Vechain/Vechain-sdk/tree/main/docs/examples).

 Feel free to leverage these resources and don't hesitate to reach out if you have any questions or need further assistance.

-Happy coding with the vechain SDK!
+Happy coding with the Vechain SDK!